Lower Your Tax Bill: 9 DoorDash Tax Deductions to Claim Now

 Vehicle Expenses: Standard Mileage Deduction or Actual Expense Method

-Business car expenses can generate tax write-offs using the standard mileage deduction or the actual expense method
+Business car expenses can be claimed as tax write-offs using the standard mileage deduction or the actual expense method.
+Bike expenses can only be claimed via the actual expense method.
+You must choose one method per business vehicle.

 Standard Mileage Deduction

-Dashers can deduct business mileage driven in a motor vehicle.
-The 2024 standard mileage rate is 67 cents per business mile.
+Dashers can deduct business mileage driven in their motor vehicle.
+The 2026 standard mileage rate is 72.5 cents per business mile, up from 70 cents in 2025.
 Business owners using the standard mileage deduction must follow restrictions on depreciation expense deductions and car payments.

 Actual Expense Method